 They find enthusiasm in seeing how their newfound knowledge can be applied to their lives.

-Do a research on a number of profoundly successful people and you will find that it is not just talent that they all have in common.
+Research several profoundly successful people and you will find that it is not just talent that they all have in common.
 They are also avid readers.

 Reading is certainly a great habit to develop if you plan on increasing your value socially and professionally.

-Reading and Leading
+Books and Leading